Ōnokatsu Kazuhiro: Makuuchi promotion

 After a good performance in the July 2024 tournament, Ōnokatsu was promoted to makuuchi, professional sumo's top division.
 After promotion to the highest professional division, Ōnokatsu stagnated for a while, failing to win more than ten victories in his first three makuuchi tournaments.

+At the January 2026 tournament, Ōnokatsu became the fourth wrestler in sumo history to win two consecutive matches by default, due to the injury withdrawal of his scheduled opponents. Ōnokatsu withdrew on the second day of the March 2026 tournament after landing awkwardly on his left knee in his day one match against Ichiyamamoto.
+It was later revealed that he had sprained his left ankle during the fall.
+This marked the first absence of his career.
+He returned to competition on Day 5, losing to unbeaten Takanoshō.
+He withdrew once again on Day 9 after only winning one of his matches, once again due to the left ankle sprain.

 Fighting style

 Ōnokatsu specializes in grabbing the front of his opponent's mawashi (maemitsu).
 The wrestler from whom he draws inspiration for his style is former yokozuna Kakuryū.

 Personal life

 Ōnokatsu's favorite dish is curry, a preference he developed during his high school years as curry dishes were common after training.
 He cites the town of Odawara as a second hometown, being particularly grateful for the support of the locals.
 The city also offered him his first keshō-mawashi when he was promoted in jūryō, the appron bearing a design of the Odawara Castle.
 His Japanese has been described by the press as very academic.
 His favorite song is Jidai Okure by Eigo Kawashima.